How To Beat Sleep Apnea? Cut It Out (Surgically)

 So, about a year ago, Thaler performed surgery on Sheiner, removing both his tonsils and excess tissue.
-Sheiner's one of only about a half-dozen patients to have this robotic surgery for apnea.
+Sheiner is one of only about a half-dozen patients to have this robotic surgery for apnea.

 After surgery, Sheiner says, "it was a whole new life."
 He had energy, an ability to focus and get things done.
 "I find myself solving problems much more quickly and more confidently."

 He's exercising at the gym three times a week, lifting weights.
-He's also starting to experiment with recipes and cooking, something he had absolutely no energy or interest in doing before the surgery.
+He is also starting to experiment with recipes and cooking, something he had absolutely no energy or interest in doing before the surgery.

 Surgery Not For Everyone

 The surgery Sheiner had isn't right for everyone.
 Rashmi N. Aurora is a sleep specialist at Mount Sinai School of Medicine in New York.
-She's also chair of the Standards of Practice Committee of the American Academy of Sleep Medicine.
+She is also chairwoman of the Standards of Practice Committee of the American Academy of Sleep Medicine.

-"I wouldn't send a middle-age obese man for surgery as their first option," says Aurora.
-"I would say let's lose the weight; lets use CPAP and see a nutritionist; lets avoid the alcohol and let's see how you do."
-The apnea can probably be taken care of with these non-invasive techniques, she says, and invasive surgery can be avoided.
+"I wouldn't send a middle-age obese man for surgery as their first option," Aurora says.
+"I would say let's lose the weight; let's use CPAP and see a nutritionist; let's avoid the alcohol and let's see how you do."
+The apnea can probably be taken care of with these noninvasive techniques, she says, and invasive surgery can be avoided.

-But when she sees a young, thin person with severe apnea, says Aurora, surgery might be the answer.
+But when she sees a young, thin person with severe apnea, Aurora says, surgery might be the answer.

-"The upper airway starts with the nose and mouth and runs down to the vocal chords, so there's a lot of room for obstruction to occur," says Aurora.
-Some patients may require surgery to remove the uvula, or the tonsils, or excess tissue, or all of them, she says.
+"The upper airway starts with the nose and mouth and runs down to the vocal chords, so there's a lot of room for obstruction to occur," Aurora says.
+Some patients may require surgery to remove the uvula or the tonsils or excess tissue, or all of them, she says.
 Then, there's surgery to remove blockage in the nasal passage.

 Oftentimes, Aurora says, patients need a series of surgeries to completely treat apnea.
-And even then, success rates aren't high, and are effective only 20 to 30 percent of the time.
+And even then, success rates aren't high; they're effective only 20 to 30 percent of the time.

 The only surgery proved effective more than 90 percent of the time is a significant and highly invasive surgery.
 Maxillomandibular advancement, or MMA, involves literally slicing the jaw in half and moving it forward in order to widen the patient's airway.

-The "new" CPAP machines are more sophisticated, says Aurora.
-She says they're less cumbersome, less noisy and can actually "sense" the magnitude of blockage and adjust air pressure being blown into the nose or mouth.
-Non-invasive measures are always the first lines of defense, she says.
-Copyright 2011 National Public Radio.
-To see more, visit http://www.npr.org/.
+The "new" CPAP machines are more sophisticated, Aurora says.
+They're less cumbersome, less noisy and can actually "sense" the magnitude of blockage and adjust air pressure being blown into the nose or mouth, she says.
+Noninvasive measures are always the first lines of defense, she says.